 What tools do I need?

-For most pruning work, you only need a few basic tools.
+In general, you only need a few basic pruning tools.
 For the health of your trees and shrubs, it's important to keep the blades clean and sharp.

 Cut at the branch collar.